Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

 - [x2t](https://github.com/cryptpad/onlyoffice-x2t-wasm) has been patched to compile in WASM in order to run client-side in a web browser.

+> [!NOTE]
+> `x2t` is a tool to convert the various document formats (docx/xlsx/pptx/etc.) into
+> the internal format used by OnlyOffice (known as "bin format", in practice it
+> basically corresponds to an unzipped Office Open XML with a specific magic header
+> such as "DOCY" for a docx document).

 Finally we need to re-implement in the Parsec server the communication system used to exchange events between the clients connected to a same editics collaborative session (e.g. to modify the document, update client's cursor location, etc.).